25 Encouraging Bible Verses for Addiction Recovery

 And you will feel secure, because there is hope; you will look around and take your rest in security.”
 Job 11:18

-If you have struggled with addiction for years, you may feel that recovery from addiction is hopeless.
+If you have struggled with addiction for years, you may feel that addiction recovery is hopeless.
 Processing stress, shame, anger, and sadness are difficult emotions to wrangle.

 Your addiction may have caused financial or relationship problems, as well.
 However, this verse reminds you that the hope of God is a promise that He keeps.
 Holding on to the hope of God will bring about healing and a rebuilt life.